perks/pumpkin/README.md

 Obs.
 ======
-I turned off warnings because that fragile thing was annoying.
+1. I turned off warnings because that fragile thing was annoying.
 Feel free to turn it back on
+2. Eliminated one parameter function calling with this syntax: even 2
+3. Haven't implemented function declaration as follows: def x : Int => 1 + 1
+Implemented only as follows:
+def x : Int =>
+	1 + 1